joostdekeijzer/wp_network_shared_media/readme.txt

 * edit a post or create a new one
 * insert media -> see the new tab!

+== Frequently Asked Questions ==

+= About Permissions =

+This plugin depends on the global WordPress blog permissions for viewing and editing Media.

+Only blogs where the user has 'upload_files' permission are shown in the Network Shared Media tab.

+If a user doesn't have the 'upload_files' permission on the current (active) blog, the tab isn't shown at all since that user can't access the Add Media pop-up window.

+== Screenshots ==
+1. New tab added to the Add Media popup window

+== Upgrade Notice ==

 == Changelog ==

+= 0.7 =
+* i18n (fee free to contact me for translations of the string "Netword Shared Media")
+* Updated readme

 = 0.6 =
 * fixed bug where restore_current_blog would give unexpected results (when number of sites > 2)